ese5160/a14g-final-submission-s25-t02-a-p-a-t-h-y/README.md

 ### 2. Device Functionality

 Our PCBA consists of a multitude of sensing components such as a GPS for latitude/longitude coordinates, an IMU for tilt detection, a temperature and humidity sensor, and a solar cell as part of a larger solar tracking mechanism.
 It also integrates a stepper motor and servo motor for actuation of the solar cell.
-Our devices communicates with the Node-RED through an intermediary MQTT broker, sending updated sensor information in real time and solar tracking commands back to the board.
+Our device communicates with the Node-RED dashboard through an intermediary MQTT broker, sending updated sensor information in real time and solar tracking commands back to the board.
 The system-level block diagram can be found [here]().

 ### 3. Challenges